PROGRAM CANCELED FOR SUMMER 2020

 • On-site orientation activities including an introduction to the course and various excursions

-• Prepaid Travel Cards which allow students unlimited travel on all buses and Tube stops within London Zone 1 and 2 for the duration of the program.
+• Prepaid Travel Cards allow students unlimited travel on all buses and Tube stops within London Zone 1 and 2 for the duration of the program.

 • Theatre tickets for Shakespeare plays